 Yes, you can make this great northern bean soup recipe in an Instant Pot or other electric pressure cookers.
-You may check out our Instant Pot Great Northern Beans recipe.

-However, we do suggest using fresh ingredients whenever possible, as they will provide the best flavor.
+We suggest using fresh ingredients whenever possible, as they will provide the best flavor.
 You can also add some extra seasonings to taste, such as salt, pepper, or herbs.

 Finally, don’t forget to let the soup simmer for a while so that all the flavors have a chance to meld together.

 - 1 pound dried Great Northern beans (pre-soaked, see notes)

 - 3 cups chicken broth